Ashishkumar-hub/Sea-Sponge-Image-Classfication-and-Object-Detection/README.md

 # sea_sponge_transfer_learning

+Aim: This is my end to end project submisson for problem statement by DroneBase.

 #### Problem Statement:

+Build and train a system to perform object detection of Sea Sponges

+#### About Sea Sponge:

     Sponges may look like plant life, but they are actually animals.
 These sea-bottom dwellers are very simple multi-cellular creatures.
     There are various types of sea sponges found on reefs and deep-sea bottoms.